 Investments are not all taxed at the same rate.

-For the tax year 2021, that currently means they can have a tax rate as high as 37%, while long-term capital gains generally top out at 20%.
-(Those numbers could also rise if President Joe Biden gets his wish to restore the top tax rate to 39.6%.)
-They can go even slightly beyond that for folks with very large incomes or those selling collectibles such as coins or art.
+For the 2024 tax year, that currently means they can have a tax rate as high as 37%, while long-term capital gains generally top out at 20%.
+They can go even slightly beyond that for folks with very large incomes or those selling certain things, including collectibles such as coins or art.